Costs of the WFI Fellowship

 Foreign Nationals Without Current Green Card or US Working Visa

 Foreign nationals who participate in the WFI International Fellowship Program come under the U.S. Department of State’s J–1 Visa Exchange Visitor Program.
-The primary objective of the Exchange Visitor Program is to enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in structured and guided training programs such as the WFI Fellowship Program.
+The primary objective of the Exchange Visitor Program is to enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in structured and guided training programs such as the WFI International Fellowship Program.
 WFI partners with an independent, nonprofit organization, Experience International (EI), to provide visa sponsorship for WFI Fellows.
 The J-1 Visa Exchange Visitor Program requires applicants to participate through a Department of State authorized sponsor such as Experience International.
-Please note that a Visitor Visa does not qualify.
+Please note that a Visitor Visa (B1 or B2 visa) does not qualify.

 WFI Fellowship Program Fee

 The 6-month Fellowship Program fee is $10,000 USD.
 A matching grant is available to cover 50% of the Fellowship program fee, so the cost to the applicant is $5,000 USD.

-You must have a social security number to receive your monthly stipend.
-You can apply for a number upon arrival in the US, but it may take anywhere from 2-8 weeks before your number is sent to you.
+You must have a Social Security Number to receive your monthly stipend.
+You can apply for a number upon arrival in the US, but it may take anywhere from 2-4 weeks before your number is sent to you.
 Please bring enough funds to cover at least your first months’ living costs until you can be put on payroll to receive your stipend.

 J-1 Visa Exchange Visitor Program Fees

 Separate from the WFI Fellowship Program Fee are the J-1 visa program application fees.
 Like the Fellowship Program Fee, there are matching funds to cover 50% of the J-1 visa program fees.
 Fellows will pay 50% of the visa program application fee directly to Experience International (EI) and WFI pays the other 50% of the visa fees directly to Experience International.
 There are other fees associated with the visa that are the responsibility of the applicant.
 Please download and read the J1 Visa Exchange Visitor Program Fees document for a complete breakdown of the J-1 Visa Exchange Visitor Program costs.
 These fees are charged by EI and/or the US government and are not under our control and are therefore subject to change.